 When it comes time to make the incredible crunchy topping for this nectarine crumble, you can either use a food processor, a pastry cutter, or your two hands!

-If you’re using a food processor, add the flour, oats, almonds, brown sugar, cinnamon and salt to the bowl.
+If you’re using a food processor, add the flour, almonds, brown sugar, cinnamon and salt to the bowl.
 Pulse for about 5 seconds to combine the ingredients together.
-Then add very cold, cubed butter (I pop it into the freezer for about 30 minutes prior to use) to the mix.
+Then add the oats and very cold, cubed butter (I pop it into the freezer for about 30 minutes prior to use) to the mix.
 Pulse the machine until the butter is incorporated into the mix and is the size of small peas.
 You want to blitz it up in there so it’s still crumbly and not a spreadable mix.

 If you’re not using a food processor, you can use a pastry cutter like this (also known as a dough blender).
 Or using your hands, squeeze the butter and oat mix together until the butter is incorporated and pea sized.